sdr-enthusiasts/airspy_adsb/README.md

 `airspy_adsb` receives ADS-B data, and provides a BEAST socket for other containers to consume BEAST data.

+It will provide BEAST protocol on TCP port `30005`.

 ## Environment Variables

 | Environment Variable | `airspy_adsb`</br>option | Description | Default |